RamonJOrtega/TriviaAppReadME/README.md

 Trivia App

 ## What Does it Do?
+1. Grab your phone or desktop and entertain your friends with your won Trivia!
-Enter in Trivia Questions and thier Answers!
+1. Enter in Trivia Questions and thier Answers.
-Store your answers in the cloud!
+1. Store your answers in the cloud.
-Add questions, Edit questions, Delete Questions
+1. Add questions, Edit questions, Delete Questions.

 ## About
 This is a CRUD app. `Create` `Read` `Update` `Delete`.